spinnaker/spinnaker.io/content/en/docs/reference/artifacts-with-artifactsrewrite/types/bitbucket-file/_index.md

 ---
-layout: single
 title:  "Bitbucket File"
-sidebar:
-  nav: reference
+description: A Bitbucket file artifact is a reference to a file stored in Bitbucket.
 ---

-A Bitbucket file artifact is a reference to a file stored in [Bitbucket](https://bitbucket.org).
 These artifacts are generally consumed by stages that read configuration from text files, such as a Deploy Manifest stage.